 Seeds were surface sterilized with 10% sodium hypochlorite solution for 10 minutes and then washed three times with distilled water.
 Required amount of PEG 6000 was dissolved in tap water as described by Michel, (1983) to develop the studied concentrations.
-Thirty seeds of each genotype were planted in 11cm Petri dish containing filter paper and irrigated with competent treatments.
+Thirty seeds of each genotype were planted in 11cm diameter Petri dish containing filter paper and irrigated with competent treatments.
 The Petri dishes were irrigated daily with desired amount (5 ml) of designated solution after washing out the previous solution.
 The Petri dishes were covered with lids to prevent the loss of moisture by evaporation.
 Seedlings were allowed to grow up to 7 days after placement for germination.
 Germinated seeds were counted daily.
 Germination was considered to have occurred when radicles attained a length of 2 mm.
 After 7 days, parameters such as final germination percentage and germination speed were calculated according to ISTA (1999); also root and shoot lengths of seedling were measured using a scale.
 Seedling dry weights were recorded after oven drying for 72 h at 60°C. The seedling vigor index (SVI) and seedling growth rate (SGR) were determined according to Sharme et al., (2022).
 Statistical analysis of the data was performed using one-way ANOVA using SAS statistical software (Version 9).
 Based on the ANOVA results, mean separations were performed by LSD test at 5% level.

 Results